kfrlib/kfr/README.md

 Multiarchitecture mode enables building algorithms for multiple architectures with runtime dispatch to detect the CPU of the target machine and select the best code path.

-* [:star2: new in KFR6] Multiarchitecture for DFT, resampling, FIR and IIR filters.
+* :star2: Multiarchitecture for DFT, resampling, FIR and IIR filters.

 ### C API

 C API is available and includes a subset of KFR features including FFT and filter processing.

-[:star2: new in KFR6] Support for non x86 systems.
+* :star2: Support for non x86 systems.

 ## Benchmark results